zeplin/zeplin-workbook/README.md

 ## Project Naming Convention

 ### Guide
-Once you start using Zeplin, it’s common to grow to having hundreds of projects.
-Establishing a naming convention enhances visibility of projects and discoverability.
+Once your team starts using Zeplin, it’s common for your dashboard to have hundreds of projects.
+Establishing a [roject naming convention enhances visibility of projects and discoverability.

-**Naming:** use vocabulary that’s familiar to your team like team, group, platform, project, feature, epic name.
+**Naming:** Use vocabulary that’s familiar to your team like team, group, platform, project, feature, epic name.

 _ex.
-Airbnb Experience-iOS-Check-out_
+StartupInc Experience-iOS-Check-out_

 **Thumbnail:** Add a thumbnail to your project that makes it easy to distinguish platform type (Web, iOS, Android) or team.

 _ex.
-Sample thumbnail_

 ![zeplin](./img/artboardThumbnail.png)

 _ex.
-Some teams color code thumbnails like this_
+Some teams color code thumbnails like this; for iOS, Web, Android_
 ![zeplin](./img/project-naming.png)

 ### Project Naming Convention ⚠️#TODO